 Capurganá and Sapzurro

 Up against the Panamanian border, on the Darién coast, Capurganá and Sapzurro are dive towns nobody talks about.
 Reef diving with reasonable visibility, almost no other divers, and a rugged jungle-meets-Caribbean feel that has not survived on the more developed parts of the coast.
-You can come here with a backpack and a casual attitude and have a perfectly good week.
-You will probably also meet the same five other foreigners every day, because nobody else has come.

 The Pacific Coast: Where the Diving Goes Big